 .NET is in theory system-independent, and .NET applications can be deployed under Unix, Linux, MacOS, etc using runtime environments such as ?Mono.
 However, not all .NET features work under Mono, most notably the Microsoft.VisualBasic assembly.
-This can prove problematic since every Visual Basic project by default receives a reference to this assembly.
+When you start a new project in Visual Studio, it is immediately provided with a reference to this assembly.
+Aargh.
+You will have to take that away: